Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 Templates for Effective Time Management:

 • Daily Planner: You can use the planner on your smartphone or tablet to allocate specific hours to different tasks.
-Tasks that need to be completed immediately, like work, are set as a priority, and you could include breaks and leisure time as well.
+Tasks that need to be completed immediately, like work, are set as a priority, and you could also include breaks and leisure time.

 Time Management Techniques: